WebAssembly/component-model/design/mvp/Async.md

 "backpressure" flag that causes subsequent export calls to immediately return in the "starting" state without calling the component's Core WebAssembly code.

-Once task enables backpressure, it can [wait](#waiting) for existing tasks to finish and release their associated resources.
-Thus, a task can choose to [wait](#waiting) with or without backpressure enabled, depending on whether it wants to accept new accept new export calls while waiting or not.

 See the [`canon_backpressure_set`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.